EarthScope/rover/docs/bugs.md

 This is not a problem for normal use (because files are downloaded in day-sized chunks), but is restrictive when ingesting local files (see duplicate data above).

+## Availability Request Format

+To avoid duplicate data (see above) `rover subscribe` checks the subscription against existing subscriptions.
+This comparison only supports the basic request format:

+    net sta loc cha [begin [end]]

+The actual format supported by the availability command is more complex (eg begin and end dates using parameters), but this will trigger an exception during the check for duplicate data.

+If necessary, the user can use `--force-request` to avoid the check for duplicate data.